giovanniramos/PDO4You/README.md

 Query statements:

 `PDO4You::select()`: returns an array indexed by column name.
-Equals to PDO::FETCH_ASSOC

 `PDO4You::selectNum()`: returns an array indexed by the numerical position of the column.
-Equals to PDO::FETCH_NUM

 `PDO4You::selectObj()`: returns an object with column names as properties.
-Equals to PDO::FETCH_OBJ

 `PDO4You::selectAll()`: returns an array indexed by name and numerical position of the column.
-Equals to PDO::FETCH_BOTH

 Below are examples of how to perform these operations.